 A small space can be transformed into a comfortable, stylish oasis quicker than you may have thought.
 Camilla Clarke, co-creative director at Albion Nord shares her top tips on how to decorate small spaces.

-Painting a small room a colour will help to give it purpose and character.
-Pattern can make a room feel smaller, but if you have your heart set on it, choose a fabric or wallpaper with a fine motif rather than anything too bold.
+Adding pattern can make a room feel smaller, but if you have your heart set on it, choose a fabric or wallpaper with a fine motif rather than anything too bold.
 Using small-scale print such as tiny dots, or a ditsy floral on curtains and soft furnishings will help add depth to a neutral scheme.

 If there is a nook or niche, use it.
-Make awkward corners a point of interest by adding open shelving and filling with books and accessories, or utilise the space further by turning it into a small home office.
+Make awkward corners a point of interest by adding open shelving and filling with books and accessories, or utilize the space further by turning it into a small home office.

 Don't be afraid to use unusual furniture pieces to work in the space.
 A bedside table doesn't always have to be a bedside table, if you are compromised for space use something interesting and unexpected as an alternative.

-One great way to make the most of a smaller space is by using multi-function furniture, like a chest that can be used as a coffee table, nest of tables, beds with drawers for storage, extendable dining tables, and folding chairs that can be tucked away when you don’t need them.
+One great way to make the most of a smaller space is by using multi-functional furniture, like a chest that can be used as a coffee table, nest of tables, beds with drawers for storage, extendable dining tables, and folding chairs that can be tucked away when you don’t need them.
 Another important pointer is to place large pieces of furniture against walls so the open space in the middle is not broken up.

 Fully fit the carpet instead of using a rug.
 Rugs can make spaces look smaller, fully fit the carpet to draw your eye to the edges of the room.
 A light color will obviously reflect more light, helping to enhance space, but if yours is a busy space that gets lots of foot traffic, ensure it's either easy to clean or has a fine pattern that won't look busy but can disguise marks and debris.

 Choose one large-scale piece – a huge clock, an oversized lampshade or a wall to ceiling mirror.
 By choosing carefully these large accessories will draw attention away from the lack of space and focus the eye onto other things.

-Mirrors will make any space feel bigger and also allow natural light to bounce around the room.
+Decorating with mirrors will make any space feel bigger and also allow natural light to bounce around the room.
 Hang a large mirror on a wall opposite a window or very near one to reflect the outdoors, broadening the feel of your room.
 You can also try using a focal point and angle your mirrors towards it, which will give the illusion of depth.